Young Scholars

 Program Structure

-About the Instructor
+About the Director

 Dr. Kaitlin Torphy Knake is a researcher trained in education policy, social networks, and the economics of education whose work examines how knowledge and influence move through professional and digital communities.
+Her research has been supported by the National Science Foundation and DARPA.

 Apply for the Founding Cohort